MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

                 trigger OnAction()
                 begin
                     // The code triggering the copilot interaction.
 This is where you call the Copilot API, and get the results back.
-You must implement this yourself.
+You must implement this logic yourself.
                     RunGeneration();
                 end;
             }